 The suggested amendment to the introductory paragraph is noted, however the current wording, which states that 'development here should be of a small scale, organic nature designed to meet local needs', already reflects the Spatial Strategy.
 This identifies Bruar and Pitagowan as a rural settlement and 'development in rural settlements will primarily be aimed at meeting local need' (paragraph 3.10).
-The scale of development in rural settlements and therefore it is considered that the current wording is appropriate.
+The scale of development in rural settlements will be more modest than intermediate and strategic settlements and therefore it is considered that the current wording is appropriate.
 Any planning applications will be subject to all relevant policies.
 There is no need to specifically refer to the capacity of the site, landscape or transport infrastructure specifically as there are no allocations.
 No modification proposed (Atholl Estates, 133).